gthorisson/ORCID-example-client-app-rails/README.md

 Download the ORCID release from GitHub (https://github.com/ORCID/) and follow the instructions to start up the app on your local machine.
 This provides a bare-bones registry with a single contributor which exposes a nearly fully-functional API (see http://about.orcid.org/content/version-104-orcid-mock-api-released).

-_Note: the API software will of course ultimately be operated by the ORCID organization as a centralized service._
+_Note: the API software will of course ultimately be operated by the ORCID organization as a centralized service.
+The standalone mode of operatio is intended purely for early development purposes._

 ### Install & run Rails client app

 ```bash
 [mummi@cambozola]git clone https://github.com/gthorisson/ORCID-example-client-app-rails.git